HVikman/helsinki-city-bike-app/README.md

 # Helsinki City Bike App

 This repository contains pre-assignment for Solita Dev Academy Finland 2023.

 API documentation is available at https://hvikman.github.io/helsinki-city-bike-app

+Used technologies:

+- React 18.2.0 for frontend
+- Node.js 18.12.1, express 4.16.1 and MySQL 8 for backend
+- Python 3 for data validation

 ## Table of Contents